 Why you need a mobile referral program

-A mobile referral program meets existing customers where they are – on their phones.
+A referral program specifically geared for mobile meets existing customers where they are – on their phones.
 More people have experiences with brands on their mobile phones than on desktop computers or laptops.
 It’s a reality that more and more marketers are taking into account.

 Mobile referral programs make sharing easier, encourage intuitive sharing on social platforms, and generate powerful word-of-mouth marketing.
 These are all imperative for growing your brand, generating more revenue, and creating a successful referral program.

-Take a look at these key essentials for creating a mobile referral program.
+Take a look at these key steps for creating a mobile-friendly referral program.